 What Are the Advantages of Leasing?

 There are many reasons why so many firms choose to lease instead of buy.
 The primary one is that they can avoid making an upfront investment and therefore keep more of their capital.
-Additionally, leases offer more flexibility, and there is a suitable option available for almost every business.
+Additionally, leases offer more flexibility, and there is a suitable option available for almost every business which are advantages of leasing.
 Unless a company is struggling financially, they are likely to be eligible for a lease.

 No Upfront Investment